stanford-iprl-lab/ao-grasp/README.md

 AO-Grasp requires two conda environments, one for running inference to predict heatmaps, and one for running Contact-GraspNet.
 Follow the instructions below to set up both environments.

 This code has been tested with Ubuntu 20.04 and CUDA 11.0, on a Quadro P5000 GPU.
-We note that we were unable to run the code, particularly the Contact-GraspNet inference, on a Geforce RTX 4090 GPU.
+We note that we were unable to run the code, particularly the Contact-GraspNet inference, on a Geforce RTX 4090 GPU, due to a tensorflow version incompatibility.

 **Step 1: Clone this repository**
 First, clone this resposity and its submodule `contact_graspnet`: